 After leaving a profession working as a Legal PA for some of the world’s top law firms, Annette began her arts career in earnest supporting the delivery of Arts Council England’s flagship diversity initiative, the decibel Performing Arts Showcase.
-The 2009 Showcase attracted over 350 delegates from across the world to Manchester, to attend four days of performances, panel discussions and networking.
+The 2009 Showcase attracted over 400 delegates from across the world to Manchester, to attend four days of performances, panel discussions and networking.

-In her role as a fundraiser, Annette has worked with organisations to review existing fundraising strategies and to develop strategies for raising income from individuals, Trusts and corporates.
+In her role as a fundraiser, Annette has worked with organisations to review existing fundraising processes and to develop strategies for raising income from individuals, Trusts and corporates.
 She has particular expertise in donor stewardship, regular giving and patron scheme management, and has led on the design and delivery of Development events at organisations including Dulwich Picture Gallery and Trinity Laban Conservatoire of Music & Dance.

 As a core consortium member on a proposal to redevelop Ladywell Playtower – a Grade II Listed, former Victorian swimming baths – into a multi-use arts and community hub, Annette is well versed in coordinating project teams and sourcing expert advice to inform complex and high value bids.
 This £10m+ heritage project involved extensive work around stakeholder engagement strategies, brokering relationships and developing networks.

 Annette extended her international networks as a 2017-2019 Fellow of the International Society for the Performing Arts (ISPA), and continues to establish and consolidate relationships with arts professionals and cultural leaders across the UK and beyond.